-Voluntary Withdrawal pertains to the student who wishes to leave the college in good standing after registering for classes in any quarter in writing and signed by the student requesting withdrawal.
+Voluntary Withdrawal pertains to the student who wishes to leave the college in good standing after registering for classes in any quarter

+Students withdrawing from Mid-America College for any reason must make a formal declaration of intention to withdraw and must be clear in every respect with the college.
+Merely discontinuing class attendance does not constitute formal withdrawal.
+To be considered official, the withdrawal must be in writing and signed by the student requesting withdrawal.
 Verbal withdrawal is not considered formal withdrawal.
 The written notice submitted by the student must contain the student's name, address, phone number and a signature.
 The notice may be faxed, mailed, scanned and e-mailed or hand delivered to the college.
 The official date of the withdrawal is the date the written notice is formally received by the college, NOT the postmarked date or the date stated in the notice.
 Any consideration for a refund of tuition will be based upon the last date of attendance and federal/state regulations